ncode/ballot/README.md

 Consul doesn't support leader election for registered services.
 This tool is meant to help with that.
 The idea is that you have multiple services and you need to select a leader.
 When a election happens you can hook a script execution.
+Something like a very simplified idea of keepalived using consul

 ### How do I test it?